Islandora-Labs/islandora_vagrant/README.md

   # For more info https://github.com/cogitatio/vagrant-hostsupdater
 $ vagrant plugin install vagrant-hostsupdater
 ```
-To start this as a second VM either set a enviroment variable `ISLANDORA_VAGRANT_MULTIPLE_ISLANDORAS` to TRUE or run the following command.
+To start this as a second VM either:
+* set a enviroment variable ISLANDORA_VAGRANT_MULTIPLE_ISLANDORAS or
+* run the following command: ISLANDORA_VAGRANT_MULTIPLE_ISLANDORAS='TRUE' vagrant up

+You will be asked to enter your local user password.
+When Vagrant stops running, Islandora 7.x will be available at http://33.33.33.10:8000.
 ```shell
 $ ISLANDORA_VAGRANT_MULTIPLE_ISLANDORAS='TRUE' vagrant up
 ```